jullienl/HPE-Synergy-Software-Releases-API/README.md

 The 'db.json' data was partially collected from https://techhub.hpe.com/eginfolib/synergy/sw_release_info/index.html and will be populated over time.

-This API allows anyone to retrieve and use this data programmatically to feed automation engines and scripts.
+This API allows anyone to retrieve and use this data programmatically to feed automation engines and codes.

 The information supported by the API is as follows:
 - HPE Synergy Software Releases accessible from https://hpe-synergy-software-api.herokuapp.com/synergyManagementCombinations